unoctium1/vr-test/README.md

 * [Door Lock Sound](https://www.freesoundeffects.com/free-track/door-lock-426734/)

 ### Usage
-* To view in the unity editor, open [starterScene.unity](/Assets/Scenes/starterScene.unity)
+To view in the unity editor, open [starterScene.unity](/Assets/Scenes/starterScene.unity)

 Alternatively, download an APK from the releases tab and run on an Oculus Quest.
 A small demo video showing the project running on the quest is included

+Controls: (Also described in the app)

+Use the grip buttons to grab the door handle.
+Push down on the handle until you hear an unlocking sound, and then pulling the handle towards you will open the door.

+Use either trigger button to dismiss the in app instructions.

+Use the left controller joystick to move around, and the right controller joystick to rotate.